Skip to content

 Bamburgh Castle

-Dominated by the magnificent Bamburgh Castle and fringed by miles of golden sandy beach, Bamburgh is a glorious place to visit in England’s most northerly country of Northumberland.
+Dominated by the magnificent Bamburgh Castle and fringed by miles of golden sandy beach, Bamburgh is a glorious place to visit in England’s most northerly county.
 This quaint small town is most famous for being the home of Victorian England’s heroine, Grace Darling.

 Along with her lighthouse-man father, Darling rescued survivors of the wreck of the SS Forfarshire in 1838.
 Explore the RNLI museum of her life in Bamburgh (and find out about sea safety in general).
 Then, take a trip to the wildlife-filled Farne Islands and visit the Longstone Lighthouse where Darling lived with her family.